stjet/Banano-Faucet/README.md

+## Note: This project is archived!
+For a more up to date and cleaner version of the faucet, see [Faucet-v2](https://github.com/jetstream0/Faucet-v2)

 Hello!
 This is the code (under MIT License, so feel free to fork, I'd appreciate it if you credit me though) for the banano, nano, and xdai faucet at https://faucet.prussia.dev

 Just forked this?
 Interested in making your own faucet?
 Follow the steps below